smlee/pathfinder-ui/README.md

 pathfinderUI(app) grabs your express routes and passes the data into the pathfinder module.

-You access the interface by going to localhost:PORT/pathfinder
+You access the interface by going to localhost:PORT/pathfinder in your browser.

 <!-- ## Tests